Skitter-JP/Smart_Multiplug/README.md

 The wires from the top lids have been connected to the copper terminals.

-I ensured that the wires were long enough such that the lid can lie nexto the bottom part of the enclosure with no restrcitions.
+I ensured that the wires were long enough such that the lid can lie next to the bottom part of the enclosure with no restrictions.

-This could help in the future if any maintance needs to be done.
+This could help in the future if any maintenance needs to be done.

 <img src="/Images/V2/Connections.JPG" width=55%>